Quebec sovereignty movement: The Quiet Revolution (1960s-1970s)

 During this period, the Estates General of French Canada are organized.
 The stated objective of these Estates General was to consult the French-Canadian people on their constitutional future.

-The historical context of the time was a period when many former European colonies, such as Cameroon, Congo, Senegal, Algeria, and Jamaica, were becoming independent.
+The historical context of the time was a period when many former European colonies were becoming independent.
 Some advocates of Quebec independence saw Quebec's situation in a similar light; numerous activists were influenced by the writings of Frantz Fanon, Albert Memmi, and Karl Marx.

 In June 1967, French president Charles de Gaulle, who had recently granted independence to Algeria, shouted "Vive le Québec libre!" during a speech from the balcony of Montreal's city hall during a state visit to Canada.
 In doing so, he deeply offended the federal government, and English Canadians felt he had demonstrated contempt for the sacrifice of Canadian soldiers who died on the battlefields of France in two world wars.
 The visit was cut short and de Gaulle left the country.

 Finally, in October 1967, former Liberal cabinet minister René Lévesque left that party when it refused to discuss sovereignty at a party convention.
 Lévesque formed the Mouvement souveraineté-association and set about uniting pro-sovereignty forces.

 He achieved that goal in October 1968 when the MSA held its only national congress in Quebec City.
 The RN and MSA agreed to merge to form the Parti Québécois (PQ), and later that month Pierre Bourgault, leader of the RIN, dissolved his party and invited its members to join the PQ.

 Meanwhile, in 1969 the FLQ stepped up its campaign of violence, which would culminate in what would become known as the October Crisis.
 The group claimed responsibility for the bombing of the Montreal Stock Exchange, and in 1970 the FLQ kidnapped British Trade Commissioner James Cross and Quebec Labour Minister Pierre Laporte; Laporte was later found murdered.

-The early years of the Parti Québécois

-Jacques Parizeau joined the party on September 19, 1969, and Jérôme Proulx of the Union Nationale joined on November 11 of the same year.
+Jacques Parizeau joined the Parti Québécois on September 19, 1969, and Jérôme Proulx of the Union Nationale joined on November 11 of the same year.

 In the 1970 provincial election, the PQ won its first seven seats in the National Assembly.
 René Lévesque was defeated in Mont-Royal by the Liberal André Marchand.